Advice Independent Living, Assisted Living

 1. Finalize your list

-However, keep in mind that these steps are a guideline to help you find senior care.
+However, keep in mind these steps are a guideline to help you find senior living options.
 They may vary from person to person based on your unique situation.
 You may also take these steps out of order if a health event or emergency occurs.
 These steps will help you be prepared, no matter how you ultimately find senior care!

 Step 1: Understand Your Type of Senior Care